GaiaNet-AI/rag-proxy/HOW_TO_USE.md

 * --embedding-base-url
     This parameter is used to specify the URL of the embedding server.
     That means chat and embedding can be two separate services.
-* --vss-url
+* --vss-config
-    This parameter specifies the URL of the vector database. (qdrant or rusqlite-vss)
+    This parameter specifies the config file path of the vector database. (qdrant or rusqlite-vss)
-* --vss-limit
-    This parameter is used to limit the number of search results returned by the vector database.
-* --vss-score-threshold
-    This parameter is the score-threshold passed to the vector database during the search.

 ```bash
 # run